cloud-native-compositions/compositions/CONTRIBUTOR_LADDER.md

 An Organization Member must meet the responsibilities and has the requirements of a Contributor, plus:

 * Responsibilities include:
-    * Continues to contribute regularly, as demonstrated by having at least [TODO: Number] [TODO: Metric] a year, as demonstrated by [TODO: contributor metrics source]. <!-- Example: "as demonstrated by having at least 50 GitHub contributions per year, as shown by Devstats"-->
+    * Regularly contributes to code, documentation, issues, and discussions. <!-- as demonstrated by having at least [TODO: Number] [TODO: Metric] a year, as demonstrated by [TODO: contributor metrics source].
+Example: "as demonstrated by having at least 50 GitHub contributions per year, as shown by Devstats"-->
 * Requirements:
     * Must have successful contributions to the project, including at least one of the following:
         * [TODO: Number] accepted PRs,